denten-books/plain-text/2-device.md

 us to see the computer in a new light: more than a byproduct of quantification, a metaphor machine.
 Turing machines should hold interest for literary scholars because they embody a minimally viable model for generalized symbolic manipulation: reading and writing.
-Turing's thought experiments was meant to solve a mathematical problem, but it's history lies also in the fields of philology and hermeneutics: the study of textual meaning-making and interpretation.
+Turing's thought experiments were meant to solve a mathematical problem, but their history lies also in the fields of philology and hermeneutics: the study of textual meaning-making and interpretation.